42KJ42/kjDB/README.md

 if ($result->rv!=0 && mysqli_num_rows($result->result)) {
     $row=mysqli_fetch_assoc($result->result); // get one row - could loop through result set here echo $row['name']; // do something with the data
 } else {
     // some err to deal with!!!!
 }

+// and still with the same initial kjDB object, do another write function that does not
+// return any data (so dont check if rows were returned):

+// any valid MySQL statement
+$qry = "call my_stored_proc('a@example.com')";

+// run the sql on a 'w'rite db instance - use 'r' to select a read instance
+$result=new \kjDB\kjQry($db, 'w', $qry);  // note using the global $db declared previously

+// test for a valid return and use the data if ($result->rv!=0)) {
+    // successfully made the call but no data returned
+    // probably bad form - should return an OK field but here for example.
+} else {
+    // some err to deal with!!!!
+}